The B Reactor National Historic Landmark

 Please call (509) 376-1647 to inquire about tours for schools or private groups.

 Cameras, cell phones and other recording devices are allowed at the B Reactor.

 Non-alcoholic beverages and/or snacks are allowed on the bus.
 Only water is allowed inside the reactor.

-Learn more about the world-changing history, science and engineering behind the Manhattan Project and B Reactor, as well as the history of Native American and early settler populations at the Hanford Site, with videos produced by the B Reactor Museum Association and the Atomic Heritage Foundation.
+Learn more about the world-changing history, science and engineering behind the Manhattan Project and B Reactor, as well as the history of Native American and early settler populations at the Hanford Site, with videos produced by the B Reactor Museum Association (BRMA) and the Atomic Heritage Foundation (AHF).